 Department of Information Systems, Statistics, and Management Science

 The Statistics minor equips students with a general introduction to statistical theory followed by further training in statistical methods and computational statistics.
 Through this minor, students will gain the skills necessary to participate in statistical analysis and data science in business, engineering, or scientific fields and greatly enhance their preparedness for graduate school in disciplines involving quantitative analysis.
 The Statistics minor is an excellent counterpart to any undergraduate program at The University of Alabama.

-The mission of the Entrepreneurship minor is to equip students with the knowledge, skills, and abilities necessary to innovate in existing firms and to launch new ventures.
-Students will learn how to identify and evaluate opportunities, and how to capitalize on these opportunities.
-In doing so, they will work closely with faculty and experienced entrepreneurs to gain hands-on experience in key activities necessary to build sound business models and to acquire critical resources as they help established firms innovate and create profitable enterprises.
+The mission of the Entrepreneurship minor is to equip students with the knowledge, skills, and abilities necessary to innovate in existing firms and launch new ventures.
+Students will learn how to identify and evaluate opportunities and how to capitalize on these opportunities.
+They will work closely with faculty and experienced entrepreneurs to gain hands-on experience in key activities necessary to build sound business models and acquire critical resources as they help established firms innovate and create profitable enterprises.

 The General Business minor is designed for non-business students who want to gain a broad understanding of the business world.
 This minor pairs well with a variety of undergraduate majors across campus.
 The minor includes survey courses from several of the functional fields in Culverhouse College of Business and gives students the opportunity to tailor the elective courses to their specific interests.

 The General Business minor is not available to students pursuing a major within the Culverhouse College of Business.

 Human Resource Management